husaynirfan1/simple-parquet-visualizer/README.md

 # Parquet Visualizer

-This folder is where you should place your GraphRAG Parquet files for visualization in the interactive viewer.
+Simple parquet visualizer using html.
+Preferrably use artifacts folder to input parquet files, but you could easily browse your parquet files too.

 ## File Structure